 When using a CaptureDecorator, mask captured header and attribute values to avoid disclosing information, such as token values or passwords.
-For information, refer to CaptureDecorator.
+For information, see CaptureDecorator.

 Limit the number of repeat log messages to prevent log flow attacks, by adding a custom logback.xml with a DuplicateMessageFilter.
-For information, refer to Limit repetitive log messages.
+For information, see Limit Repetitive Log Messages.